frees-au/ce/README.md

 Free Sauce 2024.
 (Copy the theme if you want, but replace the logo and company name please!).

+## Philosophy

+The goal of this project is to build Drupal as simple and elegantly as possible while also being an actual production codebase.
+There is a mix of best practice, personal preference and practicality.

+There is zero intention to package this up as a product or distribution.
+This is because Drupal moves fast, and we want this project to keep up with it.

+Please feel free to [discuss](https://github.com/frees-au/ce/discussions) anything you like.
+You can be critical too!

 ## Backend

 Everything is ready to run locally on [DDEV](https://drupal.org/project/default_content).